Commbocc/hccdms/README.md

 ### Sorting Media Contacts
 Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/employees" target="_blank">Media Contacts</a> page.
 In the upper right corner, adjacent to the page title, click "Sort Employees" to launch the sort modal.

 Drag and drop the employees to the desired order.
 Click the "Close" button to close the modal dialog.
+This will refresh the page to reflect the new order.

 ### Editing a Media Contact
 Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/employees" target="_blank">Media Contacts</a> page.
 In the far left column of the Employees table select the pencil icon next to the employee you wish to edit.